-The ground floor is huge and open-plan, split into two sections – the living area at the front, divided from the kitchen/dining area at the rear by the staircase.
+The ground floor is huge and open-plan, split into two sections – the living area at the front, divided from the kitchen/dining area at the rear by the oak staircase.
 The living area is very spacious and beautifully presented, with a large wood-burning stove in an original stone fireplace.
 All the walls on the ground floor are exposed stone and the floors are slate tiled.
-There is a large flat-screen TV with a DVD player and an extensive collection of DVDs.
+There is a large flat-screen smart TV with a DVD player and a collection of DVDs.
 There is ample seating, with two large three-seater leather sofas and a large rug in front of the fireplace.
 Overhead track-lighting is attached to the original wooden beams, and there are also several lamps.
 The twin windows at the front offer a spectacular view of the medieval Pele Tower opposite the cottage, while a side window offers another view of the pretty cottage garden next door at Anchor Cottage.
 There are sea-views from the living area too !

 The bathroom has a bath, basin and WC, as well as a shower cubicle with an electric shower.
 Even the bathroom has a sea view through a quirky 'arrow-slit' window !